pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

 * You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.
 * Either:
   - Clone the [`pingidentity-server-profiles`](../../pingidentity-server-profiles) repository to your local `${HOME}/projects/devops` directory.
-Any changes you make to the server profiles will generate merge conflicts when you pull the repository for updates.
   - Fork the [`pingidentity-server-profiles`](../../pingidentity-server-profiles) repository to your Github repository, then clone this repository to a local directory.
-The advantage here is that you can make changes and push them to your Github repository.

 ## What you'll do